HackYourFuture/curriculum/student-manual.md

 One of the main strengths of our organisation is that we rely heavily on the contribution of our volunteers, all professional software developers and testers, that help to correct homework, teach classes and guide you through the program.
 Some of our graduates are now teaching at HackYourFuture!
 Currently, we have 4 paid employees on the payroll, together they form the core team of HYF.

+[This RePo](https://github.com/HackYourFuture/culture) lays out our core values.
+These core values are leading for all of us involved in HackYourFuture: staff, alumni, students and teachers.
+They are leading in how we learn and teach and interact with each other.
+Please read them carefully.

+Also make sure to read and sign our code of conduct, you can find it [here](https://github.com/HackYourFuture/curriculum/blob/master/welcome.md).
+If you have any questions, feel free to ask them during introduction day.

 # Chapter 1: Course Overview <a name="course"></a>

 During the next half year, you will practice with a variety of technologies and ways of thinking.
 This will build a solid foundation for you to become a junior web developer.
 What does this mean?